k98kurz/CRDTs/docs/orset.md

 #### `observe(member: SerializableType, /, *, update_class: type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`

-Adds the given member to the observed set.
+Creates, applies, and returns an update_class (StateUpdate by default) that adds the given member to the observed set.
+The member will be in the data attribute at index 1.

 #### `remove(member: SerializableType, /, *, update_class: type[StateUpdateProtocol] = StateUpdate) -> StateUpdateProtocol:`